-- 1. Hold down Check for tightness and condition of battery hold down.
-The vehicle shall be removed from service until repairs are made if: - Any battery is not securely mounted. - 2.
+- 1. Hold down Check for tightness, condition, and type of battery hold down. . - The vehicle shall be removed from service until repairs are made if: - Battery hold down assembly is corroded, or damaged causing insecure mounting of battery. - 2.
 Battery Terminals Check terminals for cleanliness, tightness, and condition.
 Make repairs as soon as possible if: - Terminals are loose, damaged, corroded, or have missing hardware.

-Idler arm up and down play is greater than 1/4 inch total (1/8 inch either direction).
+1/4 inch total (1/8 inch either direction).